skeeto/skeeto.github.com/_posts/2017-11-30-Initial-Evaluation-of-the-Windows-Subsystem-for-Linux.markdown

 One of my hopes for WSL appears to be unfeasible.
 I thought it might be a way to avoid [porting software from POSIX to Win32][port].
-I could just supply Windows users with the same Linux binary and they'd be fine.
-However, WSL requires switching Windows into a special "developer mode," putting it well out of reach of the vast majority of users, especially considering the typical corporate computing environment that will lock this down.
+I could just supply Windows users with the same Linux binary and they'd be fine. ~~However, WSL requires switching Windows into a special "developer mode," putting it well out of reach of the vast majority of users, especially considering the typical corporate computing environment that will lock this down.
 In practice, WSL is only useful to developers.
-I'm sure this is no accident.
+I'm sure this is no accident.~~ (Developer mode is [no longer required][mode] as of October 2017.)

 Mostly I see WSL as a Cygwin killer.
 [Unix is my IDE][ide] and, on Windows, Cygwin has been my preferred go to for getting a solid unix